Day 1 Wednesday, January 30

 Coastal Cities and Climate Change

 The images from tsunamis, typhoons and hurricanes in recent years are seared into memory: people huddling as the waters rise, boats tossed like toys, buildings plowed and smashed.
 Does climate change portend similar disasters with more frequent and more furious storms?
 Or does a more gradual, ineluctable catastrophe await cities on the water's edge?
 A panel chaired by Rupali Gupte of the Kamla Raheja Vidyanidhi Institute of Architecture will examine climate change and the ways cities can engineer a defense.
 Joining her are panelists Michael Oppenheimer, Princeton University; Guy Nordenson, Princeton University; and François Gemenne, Institute for Sustainable Development and International Relations.
+View a video recording of the session.

 10:30 to 12:00